-To receive an Associate of Science Degree in Early Childhood Education, students must complete 36.0 semester credit hours in their core courses and 24.0 semester credit hours in general education courses for a total of 60.0 semester credit hours.
-This Associate of Science Degree program can be completed in 20 months for full-time students.
+To receive a diploma Associate of Science Degree in Medical Office Basic X-Ray Technician, students must complete 44.5 credit hours (1060 clock hours) in their major and 24.0 credit hours in the General Education courses for a total of 68.5 credit hours (2907 clock hours).
+This certificate degree program can be completed in 10 18 months (40 72 weeks) for full-time students or in 19 27 months (76 108 weeks) for part-time students.
+Evening students will be required to complete the externship portion of the program during the day.